 Robert started as an editor at SimRaceBlog, he reads texts and reviews and improves them linguistically before they are published.
 He has since started working as a reviewer and editor.
 Furthermore, Robert is a photographer, he takes care of small graphic expressions.
 Robert organizes and hosts the Tweakers F1 PC League and thus drives the most in F1 2020.
 In addition, he sporadically drives GT3 in Assetto Corsa Competizione and Formula Hybrid 2021 in Assetto Corsa.

 Robert’s setup consists of a FormulaSimRigs FXU in black powder coating, finished with red brackets and caster wheels.
-The seat in this setup is the RCC-MK8-1S in standard size, finished with protective LineX coating.
+The bucket seat in this setup is the standard size RCC-MK8-1S, finished with protective LineX coating.
+On the aluminum rig is the Attached Monitor Mount with an LG 29WP500-B 29″ Ultrawide monitor.

-Robert is currently driving the Fanatec CSL Elite v1.1 Wheel Base with the Fanatec Clubsport F1 2020 Limited Edition steering wheel and Fanatec CSL Elite pedals.
+Robert is currently driving the Fanatec CSL DD Wheel Base, equipped with Boost Kit 180, which includes the Fanatec Clubsport F1 2020 Limited Edition steering wheel and Fanatec CSL pedals.

 AMD Ryzen 7 3700X, MSI B450M Mortar Max, Club3D Radeon R9 280X RoyalKing, Corsair Vengeance RGB 32GB DDR4 PC3200, Corsair RM550x 2018, Corsair Force MP510 960GB, Fractal Design Meshify C Mini